 Objective: For tentative or parcel maps approved in state responsibility areas (SRA) or very high fire hazard severity zones (VH), the approving body is required to make and submit two findings to the State Board of Forestry and Fire Protection (Board) within 30 calendar days of map approval (14 CCR § 1266.02).

 Status: The Board has prepared an application and website for local jurisdictions to submit their findings.
+Based on staff workflow availability, outreach to local governments may occur in 2025.

 5. CalVTP Implementation

-Objective: Provide instructional resources to those wishing to tier the environmental analysis of a vegetation treatment project off the CalVTP PEIR.
+Objective: Improve CalVTP effectiveness and uptake.

-Status: The Board has received $4 million to provide technical assistance for PSA completion and instructional resources.
-Creation of PSAs and resources, including outreach to relevant state and local agencies, is ongoing.
+Status: Contemplation of additional environmental review documents for development and approval in 2025.

-Priorities FOR 2024
+Priorities FOR 2025